Right on the border of Selangor and Negeri Sembilan is Broga Hill, a grassy, scenic hill situated some 40km from Kuala Lumpur’s city centre.

 Also worth visiting is the nearby Sak Dato Temple, a Taoist place of worship located on a hillside.
 Besides the picturesque views of the surrounding valley from the temple grounds, Sak Dato Temple is also known for its entry in the Malaysia Book of Records for having the tallest statue of Sun Wukong, or the Monkey King, in the country.

-There are two family resorts offering outdoor activities in Broga town and Semenyih.
+Semenyih Ecoventure Resort and Paradise Valley Broga are two establishments offering outdoor activities in Broga town and Semenyih.

 Broga Hill is located on private property.
 Parking, entry and facility charges are as follows: